mberrien-fitzsimons/recipe_recommendation_system/README.md

 # Your Personal Cookbook: Recipe Recommendation Engine

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to use machine learning that powers an application that recommends new menu items based on foods you already love as well as items similar to them.
+The purpose of this project is to use machine learning to power an application that recommends new menu items based on foods you already love as well as similair items.

 ### Collaborators
 |Name     |  Github Page   |  Personal Website  |